Untitled

 Course Description

 This course is a study of the functions used in calculus, including the exponential, logarithmic, and trigonometric functions.
-Students must take a math assessment for placement purposes prior to registration.
 Prerequisite: College Algebra or equivalent skills.

 Essential Objectives